 - Dr Leul Sidelil, Research Assistant, RMIT University

-Although any staff member or student from a SAGE subscriber organisation is welcome to attend, we think you’ll find this session most useful if your work involves:
+We think you’ll find this session useful if your work involves:

 - analysing data from surveys of people in your organisation